Bath Salt: Juniper Mint

 Our unique formulas rely on moisturizing oils and butters, healing botanicals, and pure essential oils.
 We choose every ingredient with one end-result in mind….the BEST possible natural skin care for YOU!

-Organic Sunflower Oil infused with Organic Botanicals Devil’s Claw, Rosemary, Eucalyptus, Juniper Berries Claw, Peppermint, and Thyme
+Organic Sunflower Oil is infused with Organic Botanicals Devil’s Claw, Rosemary, Eucalyptus, Juniper Berries, Devil's Claw, Peppermint, and Thyme

 Have you ever enjoyed the scent of a fragrant flower or herb?
 The fragrance comes from potent, aromatic compounds called essential oils found in the flowers, stems, seeds, bark, roots, fruits, and other parts of plants.
 It often requires several pounds of a plant to produce a single bottle of essential oil.